AdobeDocs/campaign-standard.en/help/integrating/using/about-campaign-integrations.md

 The different integrations presented below allow you to combine the delivery and advanced campaign management functionalities of Adobe Campaign with a set of solutions created to help you personalize your users' experience.

+>[!NOTE]
+>
-By default, Adobe Campaign is already linked to an Adobe Experience Cloud account.
+> By default, Adobe Campaign is already linked to an Adobe Experience Cloud account.

 Depending on your environment, other solutions can also be linked to Adobe Experience Cloud.
 They are linked as Organizations (also called Tenants).